NiklasTiede/MyBlog/content/post/9-Publishing-at-Anaconda.md

 $ conda build .
 ```

 The generated file `tihttp-0.1.0-py37_0.tar.bz2` can be found within the `anaconda3/conda-build/linux-64` directory.
 To upload the package to the anaconda repository we have to register and then we can use the `anaconda upload` command.
+The package was uploaded to your channel and is now ready for distribution! 😙

 ```
 $ anaconda upload home/niklas/anaconda3/conda-build/linux-64/tihttp-0.1.0-py37_0.tar.bz2